Faculty in the Department of History

 Volk's research has been supported by the American Society for Legal History, the William Nelson Cromwell Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the American Antiquarian Society.
 His first book, Moral Minorities and the Making of American Democracy (Oxford University Press, 2014), explores the pioneering popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
 Moral Minorities received two major honors from the Organization of American Historians (OAH) in 2015: the Merle Curti Award for Best Book in American Intellectual History; and honorable mention for the Frederick Jackson Turner Award for the Best First Book in American History.
 His current work explores the problem and politics of personal liberty throughout U.S. History.

-Professor Volk directs the History Department's graduate program and advises its chapter of Phi Alpha Theta (the history honor society).
+Professor Volk advises the department's chapter of Phi Alpha Theta (the history honor society) and the UM History Society.
 He founded the department's Lockridge History Workshop and continues to coordinate it each year.
 Volk is also a Prelaw advisor for history undergraduates and an affiliated faculty member of the African American Studies Program.
 He was the 2014 recipient of the Helen and Winston Cox Award for Excellence in Teaching and the University of Montana's 2015 nominee for CASE Professor of the Year.
 In 2016, Professor Volk was named a University of Montana Provost's Distinguished Faculty Lecturer.
+In 2019, he won the University of Montana College of Humanities and Sciences' William Reynolds Award for Excellence in Teaching Across the Curriculum.

 Field of Study